Defending Human Rights in Turkey: Berrin Sönmez

 Similar to many human rights defenders, from early in age, Berrin Sönmez had a strong sense of justice.
 As a young girl, she observed that women around her were not treated the same way as men.
-“I saw how women were worn down in all parts of society,” says Sönmez.
+“I saw how women were worn down in all parts of society,” said Sönmez.
 Growing up in a religious family, she discovered feminism as a way to challenge these injustices.
 With the support of her family, she blended her Islamic and feminist identity.
 She now proudly identifies as an Islamic feminist.

 Sönmez pursued a career in academia, after completing her studies at Ankara University’s faculty of Linguistics, History and Geography.
 She worked as a researcher and later as a teaching assistant in the small western city of Afyon on behalf of the Ministry of Education.
-Throughout her career, she dealt with the discriminatory practices of the Turkish State.
+Throughout her career, she dealt with the discriminatory practices of the Turkish state.
 Because of the government’s interpretation and implementation of secularism at the time, she was not allowed to wear her headscarf in public institutions.
 For a period, Sönmez stopped wearing her headscarf, but later in life started again.
-She seldom discusses the decision regarding her headscarf in public, “After all, it is a very personal matter,” Sönmez says.
+She seldom discusses the decision regarding her headscarf in public, “After all, it is a very personal matter,” Sönmez said.

 Growing up in a religious family, she discovered feminism as a way to challenge these injustices.
 With the support of her family, she blended her Islamic and feminist identity.
 She now proudly identifies as an Islamic feminist.”

-In 1997, the so-called ‘post-modern’ coup took place in Turkey, during which a clamp down on religious freedom took place.
-Based on vaguely defined competences in the Constitution, the Turkish military traditionally perceives itself the guardian of secularism in the country.
-Partially based on this, on February 28 1997 the military forced certain members of government to resign, causing the coalition to fall apart, and the Islamic-oriented Prime Minister Necmettin Erbakan to step down.
+In 1997, the so-called ‘post-modern’ coup took place in Turkey, during which a clampdown on religious freedom took place.
+Based on vaguely defined competencies in the Constitution, the Turkish military traditionally perceives itself the guardian of secularism in the country.
+Partially based on this, on February 28, 1997, the military forced certain members of government to resign, causing the coalition to fall apart, and the Islamic-oriented Prime Minister Necmettin Erbakan to step down.
 At the time, Sönmez was working as a teacher in cultural history in Afyon.
 In the wake of the military intervention, state institutions restricted religious freedom, claiming it to be a threat to secularism.
 Religious schools were shut down and the (already limited) number of women with headscarves at universities were barred from entering campuses.
 Religious teachers, portrayed as ‘anti-secularist,’ were fired from their positions, including many of Sönmez’s colleagues and friends.
 Eventually, in 2001 Sönmez was forced to retire herself.